 Typically Dubia roaches can be fed once a day, and it’s okay to skip a day every so often.
 To feed them, place large fruit and veggie slices or roach chow into a shallow bowl and place the bowl inside the tank or bin.
 Uneaten food should be removed at least every 48 hours if not 24.

 Dubia roaches are famous for drowning easily, so a water bowl or dish isn’t really an option.
 There are two easy alternatives to make sure they stay hydrated:

-- Use water crystals or gel, available online and at most pet stores.
+- Use water crystals or gel, available online and at most pet stores (or try our super easy, super convenient pre-mixed water crystals!).
 You can place the gel or crystals in a shallow water dish that is easily accessible for your roaches.

 - Hydrate via fruits and veggies.
 As simple as it sounds.

 How much effort you want to put into hydration again comes back to why you are keeping the roaches in the first place.
 The important thing is they are getting hydrated one way or another.

 How to Care for Your Dubia Roach Enclosure

 After your roaches have settled into their new home, you'll eventually need to clean the cage.
 Luckily this does not require much work.
 Depending on how many roaches you have and how much of a mess is accumulating, you can clean your cage anywhere from every few weeks to every three months.